junxit/us-congress-bills-117/metadata.md

 - 2022-05-16 — Mr. Malinowski moved to suspend the rules and pass the bill, as amended.
 - 2022-05-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 386 - 31 (Roll no. 183). (text: CR H4976)
 - 2022-05-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 386 - 31 (Roll no. 183).
+- 2022-05-17 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.